 The local Darlington Point TUFLOW model was updated using the updated hydrological information.
 The updated local TUFLOW model was used to simulate a range of design events including the 20% AEP, 10% AEP, 5% AEP, 2% AEP, 1% AEP, 0.5% AEP and 0.2% AEP design flood events in accordance with ARR 2019.
-Calibration or validation of the local township TUFLOW model was not completed during the original 2018 flood study due to a lack of calibration data, and so calibration or validation of the local township TUFLOW model update process.
+Calibration or validation of the local township TUFLOW model was not completed during the original 2018 flood study due to a lack of calibration data, and so calibration or validation of the local township TUFLOW model was not undertaken during the model update process.
 Additional hydraulic structures were added into the local Darlington Point TUFLOW model, as indicated on Figure 10.